Naraenda/NarasUnityTools/readme.md

 [**>>> Tutorial <<<**](dbc_tutorial.md)

 Instead of having 50 dynamic bone transformations hogging up the whole main thread it's better to have just a single chain of dynamic bones and have all other bones be move similarly to the single chain.
-This can be done via rotation constraints which are significantly cheaper to compute and they also can be computed on other threads!
+This can be done via rotation constraints which are significantly cheaper to compute, and they also can be computed on other threads!

 ![Screenshot of DBC](.Media/dbc_screenshot.png)